 - Will any option be required e.g. extra shelves, wheels, door with window, extra ports, low dew points?

-For safety reasons if combustion or explosion is possible a detailed checklist is filled out and submitted to Votsch for a detailed quote.
+For safety reasons if combustion or explosion is possible a detailed checklist is filled out and submitted to Weiss or Votsch for a detailed quote.

 Usually, DACTEC can issue a technical and a costed quote within 24 hours after we have lead the Customer through the above considerations and ensured that the chamber(s) offered will perform the tests required.